Ice Is Nice — and Clear Ice Is Nicer

 Clean, clear ice is better than cloudy ice-maker cubes in every conceivable way.
 Here are some instructions and tips for getting the best possible ice out of Proof Syrup Clear Ice Molds

 Clear ice tastes, smells, and looks better than cloudy ice — plus it melts more slowly — making it the choice of craft bartenders worldwide.
-While many high-end bars and exceedingly fancy folk purchase specialty ice and cut it by hand, we’re betting your life doesn’t have room in it for a single ‘nother hassle.
+While many high-end bars and exceedingly fancy folk purchase specialty ice and cut it by hand, we’re betting your life doesn’t have room in it for even one more hassle.
 Make your own industry standard clear ice cubes and spheres at home, easily, with Proof Syrup's Clear Ice Molds.

 How Our Ice Molds Work